LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.89 team ERA that ranks sixth across all league pitching staffs.
+- The Padres' 3.86 team ERA ranks sixth among all MLB pitching staffs.

-- The right-hander's most recent time out came on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his most recent appearance on Tuesday against the St. Louis Cardinals, the righty tossed six innings, giving up two earned runs while surrendering six hits.

-- In 18 games this season, the 32-year-old has amassed a 2.84 ERA and 8 strikeouts per nine innings, while giving up a batting average of .211 to his opponents.
+- The 33-year-old has put together a 3.67 ERA and 8.8 strikeouts per nine innings across 21 games this season, while allowing a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.